adizafri2000/expensetrack/README.md

 3. DB - MySQL/Postgresql
 4. Container - Docker (compose preferably) / Kubernetes (can play on AKS)
 5. Server - Localhost, Codespaces, playwithdocker, azure (while subscription lasts)

+*This line is appended from a separate branch from main*